 Reflecting our alignment with the Athena SWAN charter principles and UKRI EDI policy, current identified EDI priorities include:

-- Providing ongoing support for career development, ensuring all staff have equal access to opportunities for education, development and training;
+- providing ongoing support for career development, ensuring all staff have equal access to opportunities for education, development and training

-- Improving support for staff returning from periods of extended absences, with a particular focus on those returning from parental leave;
+- improving support for staff returning from periods of extended absences, with a particular focus on those returning from parental leave

-- Regularly promoting processes and communication channels to support and protect individuals from discrimination, harassment, and victimisation on the grounds of protected characteristics.
+- regularly promoting processes and communication channels to support and protect individuals from discrimination, harassment and victimisation on the grounds of protected characteristics

-We are developing a programme of briefings, educational events, and training designed to raise staff awareness of equality, diversity & inclusion.
+We are developing a programme of briefings, educational event, and training designed to raise staff awareness of equality, diversity and inclusion.
 This programme aims to support development of a wider appreciation of the steps we can all take to create an inclusive environment, better understand intersectionality and support the promotion of a culture which celebrates diversity where all feel valued and respected.
 These events cover a wide range of subjects including menopause, autism, employers for carers and transgender issues.

 Policies and practices